aminalm/openstack-docs/source/swift/section_swift-overview.rst

 .. figure:: ../images/swift_compare.png
    :alt: Traditional and FlashArray Swift Stack Comparison

+   Figure 8.1.
 Traditional and FlashArray Swift Stack Comparison

 On the left of :ref:`swift_compare` is a traditional Swift cluster, which has a total storage capacity of 240TB.
 This